NNPDF/eko/doc/source/theory/N3LO_ad.rst

     Also in this case we assume no violation of the scaling with :math:`\gamma_{qq}` for the |NLL| term, which is extracted from using 10 moments :cite:`Falcioni:2023luc` thus is known more precisely.
-We expect that any possible deviation can be parametrized as a shift in he |NNLL| terms.
+We expect that any possible deviation can be parametrized as a shift in the |NNLL| terms.

 Slightly different choices are performed for :math:`\gamma_{qq,ps}^{(3)}` where 10 moments are known.
 In this case we can select a larger number of functions in group 3